trueheart78/trueheart78.com/_posts/2016-09-18-make-rubocop-part-of-your-tests.md

 end
 ```

-## Rubocop Settings
+## RuboCop Settings

-Now, you'll likely notice that Rubocop can be a bit of a style... cop.
+Now, you'll likely notice that RuboCop can be a bit of a style... cop.
 To
 override any of the default settings, you'll need to make sure to create a
 `.rubocop.yml` file, at the root of your project.

 ### Minitest

-To override the default Rubocop settings for Minitest, use something like the
+To override the default RuboCop settings for Minitest, use something like the
 this:

 In `.rubocop.yml`: